 As humans are packing away their winter coats and sweaters, dogs are preparing for warmer weather by shedding.
 This can really derail your cleaning plans - and if you are one of the estimated 10 percent of the population with pet allergies it can signal the beginning of sneezing, watery eyes and a runny nose.

 Get out those mops and put on your rubber gloves because spring is here and it's time to clean house!
 Many pet owners are getting ready to tackle their to-do lists and spruce up their home.
 As you make plans to sweep and dust, consider including a few activities to make the next few weeks easier on you and your dog.

 Bathe Your Dog: Give your dog a good bath.
 Some pet shampoos are designed to further reduce shedding.
 To make short work of bath time, try using a power-wash tool that can quickly give your dog a thorough cleaning.
-Rapid Bath is a great way to wash your dog in 5 minutes or less.
+Products such as the Rapid Bath is a great way to wash your dog in 5 minutes or less.

 Tape: In a pinch, packing tape can be used to remove particularly difficult stuck-on hair - just press the sticky side to the area, then pull off the tape and throw it away.

 Wash: Wash any blankets or pillows that your dog frequents in a gentle detergent to remove fur and dander that might have collected over the winter.
 Don't forget your pet's bed!
 Many have removable covers that can be machine-washed.